 TABLE 3-2.
-DCS functionality of evaluation version
+DCS functionality of evaluation version after the license expires

 You can activate or re-activated DCS anytime, as long as the Activation Code you enter is valid.
-In order to register DCS, however, you must have a live Internet connection, because you must type your registration key at the Online Registration Web site.
+In order to register DCS, however, you must have a live Internet connection, because you must type your registration key at the Online Registration Web site: